maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="get-var"></a>
 ### `GET` *var*

 Reads a single byte from the keyboard and puts the value into *var*.
-If *var* is a numeric value it receives the ASCII value, if it is a string, it becomes a one-character string. `GET` is very similar to `INKEY$`, and was used instead of that function in MS BASIC.
-It's counterpart for output is `PUT`.
+If *var* is a numeric value it receives the ASCII value, if it is a string, it becomes a one-character string. `GET` is very similar to `INKEY$`, and was used instead of that function in Commodore BASIC.
+It's counterpart for output is `PUT`, but this was not included in Commodore BASIC.

 #### Variations: